Publicly-Detectable Watermarking for Language Models: Protocol

 We present our watermarking scheme in~\Cref{alg:watermark}.
 The core idea is to embed a message and a corresponding publicly-verifiable signature in the generated text.
 The message-signature pair should be extractable during detection.
 Once extracted, it can be verified using the public key.

-To explain our scheme, we describe how to embed one message-signature pair in LLM output---the construction can be applied repeatedly to generate arbitrarily long LLM output (i.e., Line~\ref{line:wrapper} in~\Cref{alg:watermark}).
-Refer to~\Cref{fig:gadget} for a visual presentation of the construction.
+To explain our scheme, we describe how to embed one message-signature pair in LM output---the construction can be applied repeatedly to generate arbitrarily long LM output (i.e., Line~\ref{line:wrapper} in~\Cref{alg:watermark}).
+Refer to~\Cref{fig:gadget} for a simplified visual presentation of the construction.

-The first step is to sample a fixed number of tokens such that the entropy used at generation time to produce those tokens is sufficient for watermarking.
+To perform watermarking, the first step is to sample a fixed number of tokens such that the entropy used at generation time to produce those tokens is sufficient for watermarking.
 This is captured in Line~\ref{line:get_message} of~\Cref{alg:message_signature_pair}.
-By~\Cref{asmp:entropy}, we know that $\ell$ tokens were sampled from distributions with at least $\alpha$ bits of entropy.
+By~Assumption \ref{asmp:entropy}, we know that $\ell$ tokens were sampled from distributions with at least $\alpha$ bits of entropy.
 Denote these $\ell$ tokens as the message $\tokens$.
 Once $\tokens$ has been sampled, it is hashed, signed, and error-corrected (Lines~\ref{line:hash_and_sign_0}-\ref{line:hash_and_sign}).
 Now, any error-correcting codeword is not a pseudorandom string; therefore, directly embedding a codeword distorts the distribution of the output.
 However, we can regain pseudorandomness by using the message hash as a one-time pad to mask the codeword.
-Specifically, we encode $\mathbf{c} \defeq \hash_2(m) \oplus \encode(\sigma)$ where $H_2(\cdot)$ is a different hash function than the one used to originally hash the message since $H_1(\cdot)$ and $H_2(\cdot)$ map to a different range of bits.
+Specifically, we encode $\mathbf{c} \defeq \hash_2(r \parallel \tokens) \oplus \encode(\boldsymbol{\sigma})$ where $H_2(r \parallel \cdot)$ is a different hash function than the one used to originally hash the message since $H_1(r \parallel \cdot)$ and $H_2(r \parallel \cdot)$ map to a different range of bits.
+Note that $r$ serves as a seed for both $H_1$ and $H_2$---this ensures that without the public-key $(pk, r)$, the output of the hashes (modeled as public random oracles) are unpredictable.